neams-th-coe/cardinal/doc/content/start.md

 $ ./scripts/get-dependencies.sh
 ```

-which will check out the MOOSE, OpenMC, and NekRS submodules.
-Cardinal also supports
-*optional* coupling to the following codes:
+Cardinal also supports *optional* coupling to the following codes:

 - SAM, a systems analysis tool for advanced non-light water reactor
   safety analysis